- Why choose to work with an independent insurance agent?

 For individuals the answer is yes for two reasons:

 - Health care is expensive.
 An average three day hospital stay can cost $30,000 and treatment for a broken leg, $7,500.
 Health insurance can defray the costs for a set premium and may not be as expensive as you think.

 - The Patient Protection and Affordable Care Act, commonly known as Obamacare requires that all individuals, with few exceptions, carry medical insurance that includes minimum “essential health benefits.”
 (EHBs) Depending on your income, you may qualify for subsidies that can help reduce the premium and out of pocket expenses for your health plan.
 A penalty will be assessed for those who do not comply with this mandate to have coverage.
 For 2014, that penalty is 1 percent of your annual income or $95, whichever is higher, and $47.50 for each uninsured child, to a family cap of $285.
-The penalty increases to the greater of 2.5 percent of income or $695 per person by 2016.
+The penalty increases to the greater of 2.5 percent of income (with the maximum being a total yearly premium for the national average price of a Bronze plan sold through the Marketplace) or $695 per adult and $347.50 per child under 18 (with a maximum of $2,085) by 2017.
 The penalty will show up as an additional tax or a reduction in your federal tax refund.
-If you live in Hawaii and have medical insurance through your employer most likely you have coverage that meets the federal requirements.
+If you live in Hawaii and have medical insurance through your employer, most likely you have coverage that already meets the federal requirements.
 Check with your employer for more information.

 For some employer organizations the answer is yes for the following reason:

 The Hawaii Prepaid Health Care law requires that you purchase qualified health care coverage for your employees who work at least 20 hours a week for four consecutive weeks.
 You can require an employee contribution up to a maximum of 50% of the premium or 1.5% of the employee’s gross wages, whichever is less.